34 Regression

 Every sample is likely to produce a slightly different value for both \(b_0\) and \(b_1\) (sampling variation), so both \(b_0\) and \(b_1\) have a standard error and a sampling distribution.
 The formulas for computing the values of \(b_0\) and \(b_1\) (and their standard errors) are intimidating, so we will use software to perform the calculations.

-As usual, the sample estimates can vary across all possible samples (and so have a sampling distribution).
+The sample estimates \(b_0\) and \(b_1\) can vary across all possible samples, and so have sampling distributions.
 Under certain conditions (Sect.
-38.8), the sampling distributions for \(b_0\) and \(b_1\) both have a normal distribution.
+34.8), the sampling distributions for both \(b_0\) and \(b_1\) are normal distributions.

 Usually the slope is of greater interest than the intercept, because the slope explains the relationship between the two variables (Sect.
-38.5).
-Because of this, forming confidence intervals for \(\beta_1\) is more common than for \(\beta_0\), though the same ideas apply.
-For this reason, we give the sampling distribution for the slope only, but the sampling distribution for the intercept is analagous.
+34.5).
+For this reason, the sampling distribution for the slope only is given below, but the sampling distribution for the intercept is analogous.
+The ideas below apply similarly to \(\beta_0\).

-Definition 38.2 (Sampling distribution of a sample slope) The sampling distribution of a sample regression slope is (when certain conditions are met; Sect.
-38.8) described by
+Definition 34.2 (Sampling distribution of a sample slope) The sampling distribution of the sample regression slope is (when certain conditions are met; Sect.
+34.8) described by

 - an approximate normal distribution,